-improves opportunities for people to access and appreciate wildlife and wild places 6.3 Redress inequalities related to age, gender, disability, race, faith, location and income 0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 7: E CONOM 7.1 Help people gain access to a range of employment and training opportunities +/?
+improves opportunities for people to access and appreciate wildlife and wild places 6.3 Redress inequalities related to age, gender, disability, race, faith, location and income 0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 7: I CONOM IC ACTIVITY 7.1 Help people gain access to a range of employment and training opportunities +/?
 As with options 2, 3 and 4 - further positive effects are likely to be seen in Whittlesey itself, but to the detriment of the other locations in the district. +/- Access to employment and training opportunities may be improved for the population of the Villages, however, the lack of concentrated employment opportunities would have a negative impact on the wider population located in the urban areas.
-7.2 Support investment in people, places, communications and other infrastructure to improve the efficiency, competitiveness, vitality and adaptability of the local economy + As per Option 2 - A lack of concentrated investment would not result in the critical mass being reached, thus reducing opportunities for investment in people, places, communications and other infrastructure. d the lifetime of the l
+7.2 Support investment in people, places, communications and other infrastructure to improve the efficiency, competitiveness, vitality and adaptability of the local economy + As per Option 2 A lack of concentrated investment would not result in the critical mass being reached, thus reducing opportunities for investment in people, places, communications and other infrastructure. ffects (first 5 years, 5-10 years he